-11.3.
-Port mode processing
+12.3.
+Many-to-one mode processing

 When a PE receives a FR frame from a FR device (FR DTE or CE), it shall remove the flags, undo bit/byte stuffing and check the FCS field to determine whether transmission errors occurred or not.
 If transmission errors occurred, the frame is discarded.
-Otherwise, the FR frame is encapsulated as MPLS payload to be forwarded to the remote PE.
+Otherwise, the FR frame is encapsulated as a MPLS payload to be forwarded to the remote PE.
 The FCS and the flags are removed prior to MPLS encapsulation.
 A PE shall not modify any of the fields in the frame relay frame, they shall be forwarded to the remote PE as received from the FR device.

-The processing of the length and sequence number fields is the same as for the one-to-one mapping.
-There is one sequence number counter for the set of FR VCs and not one for each individual FR VC.
+The processing of the length and sequence number fields is similar to that of Sub-clauses 9.1 and 9.2 with the following difference.
+There is one sequence number counter for the set of FR VCs and not one counter for each individual FR VC.
+The sequence numbers checks only the ordered reception of FR-MPLS packets belonging to the aggregated FR VCs.